 What do depression, anxiety, ADHD, autism, epileptic seizures and many other mental and behavioral disorders have in common?
 A dysfunctional digestive system.

-Many researchers mention the important role of SNE in regulating behavior.
-This is because SNE communicates with the brain via the vagus nerve.
+Many researchers mention the important role of ENS in regulating behavior.
+This is because ENS communicates with the brain via the vagus nerve.
 SNE also uses more than 30 neurotransmitters, including serotonin, GABA, dopamine and acetylcholine.

 95% of serotonin is found in the intestines and the imbalances in its levels are a major cause for: depression, bi-polar disorders, anxiety, migraines and insomnia.
 Also, GABA which is also found in the intestines affects mood, sleep and cognition.